Rajeshwari-v/msteams-docs/msteams-platform/designing-your-app/designing-meeeting-notification-modal.md

    :::column span="":::
 :::image type="content" source="../assets/images/calls-and-meetings/notification-modal-size-dont.png" alt-text="Alt text here." border="false":::

-#### Don't: Use different sizes
+#### Don't: Always fit to the content

-Multiple sizes within the same app is an inconsistent experience.
+You may be trying to avoid horizontal scrolling, but multiple modal sizes within the same app is an inconsistent experience.

    :::column-end:::
 :::row-end:::